GaloisInc/grift/README.md

 ## General

-- Must represent semantics of all RISC-V behavior in a manipulatable and inspectable embedded bitvector expression language.
+- Must represent semantics of all RISC-V behavior (instructions and exceptional behavior) in a manipulatable and inspectable embedded bitvector expression language.
-- Must be open source.
-- Must have straightforward integration with other languages, tools, and frameworks (Coq, Verilog, ...)

 ## RISC-V support